Today, I am writing a blog post on math.

 So, this is all to prove my point that as the number of 5-star-1-star cycles increases, the more your Goodreads rating goes closer to 3 stars.

-(If you’ve taken calculus, I assume you understand where I would have taken this blog post (limits as x→∞ as the number of 1 & 5 star ratings keep going up).
+(If you’ve taken calculus, I assume you understand where I would have taken this blog post (limit as x→infinity as the number of 1 & 5 star ratings keep going up).
 I won’t really be catering to you, but just know I had y’all in mind.)

 I mean, yes, it will happen in the sense that it rounds up to 5, but think about it some more.